 Keep several in your bag.
 Stick to black or blue ink.

-7. Smart Phone and Charger
+7. Smartphone and Charger

 Language companies and medical facilities require you to wear a photo badge with the name of the language agency you represent for each assignment.
-You should receive a separate badge for each agency you work for.
+You should receive a separate badge from each agency you work for.
 Wearing it around your neck (as opposed to clipping it on) is the easiest method and you're less likely to lose it this way.

 Tip: Be sure to wear the correct badge for each assignment.
 It's easy to get them mixed up when you're working for multiple agencies within the same day.
 You may want to keep all your badges in your bag all the time, just in case.